Born Washington DC 1949

 Carved the High Tech Chippendale table.
 The Smithsonian's National Museum of American Art acquired a #8 Crystal table and six of the first one piece plywood side chairs.

 Designed a second and a simpler one piece plywood chair.The design was originally for Knoll International.
 It had a variable cross section as a way of making the rear legs thicker for strength.
+It became our best selling chair.
 Also designed and made the Spyder tables, which came in 3 and 4 legs.

 Designed and developed the Unfolding Chair.
 The Unfolding Chair had polyester straps molded into wood.
 This allowed the chair to fold without using visible hardware.
 The design received much critical acclaim and was accepted into two Smithsonian's National Museum of American American Art in Washington DC. (where it is currently on display).